 The demonstration project will happen in phases, allowing us to see what works, get input from the community, and adjust the final design.
 We're in Phase 1 now.

-Later this fall, we will adjust the layout if needed and improve the space with features like paint, more temporary landscaping, and outdoor furniture to activate the expanded public space.
+In the Spring, we will improve the space with features like an asphalt mural, more temporary landscaping, and outdoor furniture to activate the expanded public space.
 This will stay until the final design is ready to be constructed.
 The Phase 2 design will be informed by findings and community input during Phase 1.

 Phase 3 (Final Shared Space Design)